 - Searching “fashion vocabulary” on Pinterest also pulls up a lot of neat infographics.

 - Zoe Hong also has a series on color theory basics and how it can be applied to fashion

 Fashion Industry and History

 - Jenny Lantz’ The Trendmakers: Behind the Scenes of the Global Fashion Industry – A 2016 academic book (dry but still plenty readable – it’s not rocket science) exploring the ecosystem that drives fashion trends, from fabric production to WGSN to influencers.

-“Once luxury was available only to the rarefied and aristocratic world of old money and royalty.
+- Dana Thomas’ Deluxe: How Luxury Lost Its Luster – “Once luxury was available only to the rarefied and aristocratic world of old money and royalty.
 It offered a history of tradition, superior quality, and a pampered buying experience.
 Today, however, luxury is simply a product packaged and sold by multibillion-dollar global corporations focused on growth, visibility, brand awareness, advertising, and, above all, profits.
 Award-winning journalist Dana Thomas digs deep into the dark side of the luxury industry to uncover all the secrets that Prada, Gucci, and Burberry don?t want us to know.
 Deluxe is an uncompromising look behind the glossy façade that will enthrall anyone interested in fashion, finance, or culture.”

 - WGSN and WWD – These are two trend forecasting sites/services whose target audience is professionals in the fashion industry.
 A lot of their stuff is paywalled, but you can usually get the gist of things from their Instagram posts or headlines.

 - Vox: The Good – Ever since Vox killed Racked I’ve resorted to scrounging around on its successor site The Goods for more general audience reading on trends and style.